AmbiML/sparrow-manifest/README.md

 for Ambient ML applications.
 The target platform leverages [RISC-V](https://riscv.org/) and [OpenTitan](https://opentitan.org/).
 The Sparrow
-software includes a home-grown operating system named KataOS, that runs on top of [seL4](https://github.com/seL4) and (ignoring the seL4 kernel) is written almost entirely in [Rust](https://www.rust-lang.org/).
+software includes a home-grown operating system named CantripOS, that runs on top of [seL4](https://github.com/seL4) and (ignoring the seL4 kernel) is written almost entirely in [Rust](https://www.rust-lang.org/).

-Sparrow (and KataOS) are definitely a work in progress.
-The KataOS components are based on an augmented version of seL4's [CAmkES framework](https://docs.sel4.systems/projects/camkes/).
+Sparrow (and CantripOS) are definitely a work in progress.
+The CantripOS components are based on an augmented version of seL4's [CAmkES framework](https://docs.sel4.systems/projects/camkes/).
 Critical system services